-You stream a great movie to enjoy the day, but find the sound comes out a few seconds later than the video.
-You quit and open it again and again but the out-of-sync problem is still there.
-We know how upset this could be, so we’ve got 5 simple fixes to help you solve the audio delay issue on Windows 7, 8, and 10.
+So you stream a great movie to enjoy the day, but find the sound comes out a few seconds later than the video.
+This kind of out-of-sync issue is quite annoying, but in fact, you can solve it in a few easy steps.
+Here we’ve put together 5 proven fixes for the audio delay issue on Windows 7, 8, and 10.

 You may not try them all, just work your way down the list until you find the one that works.

 - Run the Playing Audio Troubleshooter

 - Disable audio enhancements

 Fix 1 – Run the Playing Audio Troubleshooter

 There is a set of Windows built-in troubleshooters that can help you resolve critical device problems.
 Let’s start with this quick fix.

 1) Click the Start button, and select Settings.